Americanism Redux-November 14, Your Today, 250 Years Ago, In 1774

 The black man is Peet, with no last name.
 He’s 27-years old, five-and-a-half feet tall.
 On his face and neck are jagged scars made by a knife, likely in an attack or fight.
 He wears a large red coat and thick long pants.
 His life belongs to someone else, until it’s not.
 Believing the “not” will never come, Peet has escaped in the colony of New Jersey.

 The white man is James, last name of Bell.
 James Bell is 40-years old, a miner, from Yorkshire, England.
 He has no distinguishing features.
 He wears a dark blue coat and is carrying a large set of small bells, perhaps in relation to his name.
-His life belongs to someone else for a period of five years or so, stipulated in a contrast that outlines what he owes and is owed in the arrangement.
-He is unconvinced the contract will be honored and thus he escapes in the colony of Maryland.
+His life belongs to someone else for a period of five years or so, stipulated in a contract that outlines what he owes and is owed in the arrangement.
+He is unconvinced the agreement will be honored and thus he escapes in the colony of Maryland.

 At one end, the worst end, of the Forced Labor Continuum is the total loss of freedom and liberty for an indefinite period of time.
 Moving away from that end, the loss continues but in intervals is reduced, limited, and curtailed.
 The amount of time when freedom and liberty are denied reduces, too.
 Men, women, and children can be found at various points along the Forced Labor Continuum.
 It’s a phenomenon that spans the colonies, the continent, the earth.